One man’s trash is another man’s treasure.

 - Digital fiat gets a poor score on acceptable because it requires a bank account to use.
-This isn’t something everyone can get—banks are in the right to reject you if they want.
-We’ll revisit this topic in a future chapter.You could argue that because you need a device with internet access, cryptocurrencies should get a lower score on acceptable.
-But you could also argue that having to transact in person is another drawback.
-To me they cancel out.
+This isn’t something everyone can get as banks have the right to reject you if they want.

 - Digital money is inherently easier to divide than physical variants.
 You can always send an exact amount without having to mix and match change.

-Even if you disagree about certain choices, it’s hard to disagree that cryptocurrencies come out of the comparison pretty well.
-But of course this doesn’t give the whole picture.
+Even if you disagree about certain choices, it’s hard to deny that cryptocurrencies come out of the comparison pretty well.
+Of course, this doesn’t give the whole picture.
 There are other significant differences, for example:

 - Digital fiat can get frozen any time by your bank, while physical payments and cryptocurrencies are uncensorable.

 - Gold has stood the test of time.
-It’s been used as money for thousands of years, while cryptocurrencies are just more than 10 years old.A fun fact: The average life expectancy for a fiat currency is 27 years.
+It’s been used as money for thousands of years, while cryptocurrencies are just more than a decade old.2

 Do cryptocurrencies function as money?